-Today, we will extend what we learned yesterday about Inheritance to Abstract Classes.
-Because this is a very specific object oriented concept, submissions are limited to the few languages that use this construct.
-Check out the Tutorial tab for learning materials and an instructional video.
+Today, we're taking what we learned yesterday about Inheritance and extending it to Abstract Classes.
+Because this is a very specific Object-Oriented concept, submissions are limited to the few languages that use this construct.
+Check out the Tutorial tab for learning materials and an instructional video!